yowainwright/developer-ci-benefits/docs/01-talk-objectives.md

 ## A Few Items That Will Be Glossed Over

 I've found CI/CD (which stands for Continuous Integration, Continuous Delivery, and Continuous Deployment) is not very talked about.
-In order to provide a good base to any developer, this mainly discusses CI.
+In order to provide a good base to any developer, this talk **mainly discusses CI**!
 I would like to follow up on the CD end of things by either supporting anyone that would like to present a talk about it—or provide a talk of my own.

 CI saves a lot of money.
 It saves money by making engineers more productive because of quicker feedback loops, auto integration, and reducing bottlenecks.